simonoliver/UnityFigmaBridge/README.md

 Screens will behave according to constraints setup in the constraints panel, with the exception of "Scale" constraint.
 You can use the *SafeArea* component to automatically adjust the safe area for devices that use them (eg iPhone), as mentioned in *Binding Behaviours*

+## Auto layout

+Vertical or Horizontal layout groups will be added to mirror the auto layout settings of a given object in the Figma document.

 ## Binding behaviours